PoisotLab/ms_metaweb_perspectives/README.md

 interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
 Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.
-Yet, recent results by
+Specifically, although co-occurrence can be driven by interactions [@Cazelles2016TheSpe], co-occurrence alone is not a predictor of interactions [@Blanchet2020CooNot;
-@Saravia2021EcoNet strongly suggest that the local (metaweb) realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
+@Thurman2019TesLin], and therefore lack of co-occurrence cannot be used to rule out lack of a feasible interaction.
+Yet, recent results by @Saravia2021EcoNet strongly suggest that the local (metaweb) realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
 This establishes the metaweb structure as the core goal of predictive network ecology, as it is a required information to accurately produce downscaled, local predictions.

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable